Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 A preserved body at Pompeii

-Way back in the year 79 A.D a huge volcanic eruption wiped out the city of Pompeii (close to current day city of Naples).
-Pompeii is perhaps the ‘least dark tourist attraction’ on this list and some may say it’s more of an important historic & archaelogocal site.
-Nevertheless I decided to include it as certain elements of Pompeii are very dark indeed.
+Way back in the year 79 A.D., a huge volcanic eruption wiped out the city of Pompeii (close to the current day city of Naples).
+Pompeii is perhaps the ‘least dark tourist attraction’ on this list, and some may say it’s more of an important historic & archaeological site.
+Nevertheless, I decided to include it as certain elements of Pompeii are very dark indeed.

 The ash from the eruption preserved the city in an epic way, on your visit here you will see bodies encased in ash stuck in positions to protect themselves from the eruption.
 Bodies rolled up in a ball, bodies with their hands outstretched as if to stop the oncoming lava.
 There are even dogs in these same positions.
 It’s astounding that 2,000 years later we can witness Pompeii in almost pristine condition.
 It is honestly like a movie set.